-Although encouraging, our study is limited by one-dimensional analysis of large-scale wavelengths.
-The accepted method for suppression of compression waves is to apply a finite-difference curl operator despite well-known issues with noise amplification in the low-frequency range and discretization artifacts at lower spatial support72.
-For these reasons, we chose to analyze our data by wave fits which are unaffected by limitations of discretization models intrinsic to finite difference operators or finite element schemes24.
-Single-order finite difference operators as used in phase gradient-based inversions73 have been proven relatively stable against noise and discretization72.
+Although encouraging, our study is limited by the lack of in vivo data of bovine brain viscoelasticity.
+Since in vivo MRE of the bovine brain is currently not feasible and ex vivo studies of the human brain have not been approved by our Ethics Review Board, we assumed that the large scale mechanical properties of the ex vivo bovine brain are similar to those of the in vivo human brain.
+As discussed above, this assumption is only valid for tissues that have the same fluid content in vivo and ex vivo.
+A further potential limitation is one-dimensional analysis of large-scale wavelengths.
+The accepted method for suppression of compression waves is to apply a finite-difference curl operator despite well-known issues with noise amplification in the low-frequency range and discretization artifacts at lower spatial support[87].
+For these reasons, we chose to analyze our data by wave fits which are unaffected by limitations of discretization models intrinsic to finite difference operators or finite element schemes[24].
+Single-order finite difference operators as used in phase gradient-based inversions[88] have been proven relatively stable against noise and discretization[87].
 A 2D-extension of our analysis is presented in the supplementary material giving similar results of superviscous brain properties.
-Furthermore, shear waves in the brain are directional, heterogeneous, nonlinear, dispersive, and time-dependent due to the anisotropic, heterogeneous, nonlinear, and time-varying nature of the pulsating brain{24/30}.
+Furthermore, shear waves in the brain are directional, heterogeneous, nonlinear, dispersive, and time-dependent due to the anisotropic, heterogeneous, nonlinear, and time-varying nature of the pulsating brain[24,31].
 No currently available technique can address all of these challenges at the same time.
 The proposed ssMRE techniques and large-scale analysis selectively addressed pulsation, dispersion, and viscoelastic model identification to provide the data that could guide future developments in 3D-MRE-based mapping of viscoelastic parameters of the brain in the ultra-low frequency range.

 In summary, we have introduced ssMRE for quantifying SWS of in vivo human brain over a large frequency range from heart rate to an external driving frequency of 40Hz.
 The validity of measurement, postprocessing, and viscoelastic model fitting was demonstrated by numerical simulations and phantom data.
 Viscoelastic model fitting revealed brain tissue in the ultra-low frequency range to be dominated by superviscous properties with very low shear modulus of 42±13Pa and relatively high viscosity of 6.6±0.3 Pa·s.
-Our data explain why quasi-static measurement of brain mechanical parameters differed by orders of magnitude from in vivo MRE and shed light on the crucial role of fluid compartments including blood vessels and cerebrospinal fluid for whole brain properties.
 In vivo MRE at ultra-low frequencies has great potential as a diagnostic modality sensitive to changes associated with vascular neurological disorders and helps to model in vivo brain tissue biomaterial.